Canadian Visitor Visa

 What Happens if You Don’t Apply in Time?

-If your visitor status expires without applying for extension, you lose your legal status in Canada.
-You then have 90 days to apply for restoration of status — a more complex and expensive process.
+If your visitor status expires without applying for an extension, you lose your legal status in Canada.
+You then have 90 days to apply for restoration of status, a more complex and expensive process.

-Important: You must leave Canada before traveling elsewhere.
+Important: You must leave Canada before travelling elsewhere.
 A visitor record does not permit re-entry after leaving Canada.
 You would need a new visitor visa or eTA to return.

 SUPER VISA - FOR PARENTS & GRANDPARENTS